lcnogueira/rocketseat-bootcamp-6-challenges/gonode/challenge3/README.md

 ## How to test the API server

 1. Install the project dependencies: `yarn install`;
-2. Create an account on [mailtrap.io](<[http](https://mailtrap.io/)>) and on `sentry.io`, set a database and a redis server and fill in the fields in the `.env.example` file accordingly;
+2. Create an account on [mailtrap.io](https://mailtrap.io/) and on [sentry.io](https://sentry.io), set a database and a redis server and fill in the fields in the `.env.example` file accordingly;
 3. Rename the `.env.example` file to `.env`;
 4. Run `yarn start` to start the API server.

 The API server will be available at `localhost:3000`.

 You can use a tool like [Insomnia](https://insomnia.rest/) to make http requests to the server :bulb:.
-The API server doesn't have route documentation up to this moment.
-However, you can take a look at the `routes.js` file in the root folder if you need more information.
+The API server doesn't include routes documentation up to this moment.
+However, you can take a look at the [routes.js](src/routes.js) file in the root folder if you need more information.

 ### Skills